Aeon-Hu/Aeon-Hu.github.io/_pages/works.md

 **Character**: FAN Yin (樊胤)<br/>
 **Introduction to the role:**<br/>
 FAN Yin (樊胤/梵胤) , known as LIN Fan (林凡) when he lost his memory during the “Mysteries of SiXiang Gates” (四象门奇案).<br/>
 He serves as the Crown Prince of Li (黎), where the Li Dynasty is a country formed by GuiYuan(归原) and JiYuan (极渊) two parts.
-FAN’s position tends to become the same as a true emperor of Li after Li’s reigning emperor LIN Li (林璃) relinquished his authority.
+FAN’s position tends to become the same as a true emperor of Li after Li’s reigning emperor LIN Li (林璃) relinquished his authority. <br /><h2 > Design Process: </h2>

-<div style="    font-size: 1em"> Design Process: </div>
 ![](/images/works/111.png)

 Overall Outline: Determine the main style direction of this character